juftin/hatch-pip-compile/README.md

 ##### pip-compile-hashes

 Whether to generate hashes in the lockfile.
-Defaults to `true`.
+Defaults to `false`.

 -   **_pyproject.toml_**